trannhatnguyen2/BI_BoKho/README.md

     BI Solution
 </p>

-Step 1: Load data from On-Premise and On-Cloud into SQL Server Integration Services (SSIS) tool via Ingest Phase Step 2: ETL data into the Staging Area with the schema name "Integration", and set up job scheduler to automatically run the package once every hour
+- Step 1: Load data from On-Premise and On-Cloud into SQL Server Integration Services (SSIS) tool via Ingest Phase
+- Step 2: ETL data into the Staging Area with the schema name "Integration", and set up job scheduler to automatically run the package once every hour
-Step 3: ETL data into Data Warehouse with the schema name "DW", and run the package automatically once a day.
+- Step 3: ETL data into Data Warehouse with the schema name "DW", and run the package automatically once a day.
 At the same time, Truncate all data from the Staging Area every month.
-Step 4:
+- Step 4: divide 2 branches

-- Using Power Automate to automatically refresh data and perform analysis report generation once a day.
+* Using Power Automate to automatically refresh data and perform analysis report generation once a day.
-- Using SQL Server Analysis Services (SSAS) tool to create cube for analysis
+* Using SQL Server Analysis Services (SSAS) tool to create cube for analysis

 # 🧱 Building Data Warehouse